Kruger Park Travel

 Kruger Park roads

 Visitors to Kruger Park have the choice of public tar roads and secondary gravel roads.
-Certain dirt roads are off limits to the public, either for conservation reasons or they are unsafe for non-safari vehicles.
+Certain dirt roads are off limits to the public, either for conservation reasons or because they are unsafe for non-safari vehicles.

 For years, there has been much controversy over whether roads in the Kruger Park should be tarred.
-This is based on the notion that the national park is a vast wilderness area and tarred roads take away some of the authenticity of a safari tour.
+This is based on the notion that the national park is a vast wilderness area, and tarred roads take away some of the authenticity of a safari tour.
 In fact, James Stevenson-Hamilton – Kruger’s most famous game warden – vehemently opposed the building of tarred roads in the Park, mostly due to his concerns over speeding and the carnage it would cause to wildlife.

-The tarred roads are kept in excellent condition so there is no dust or teeth-clattering corrugations.
+The tarred roads are kept in excellent condition, so there is no dust or teeth-clattering corrugations.
 Bitumen-tarred roads also save the Park money as they don’t need as much ongoing maintenance as dirt roads require.
+There are more than 850 kilometres of eco-friendly tarred roads in Kruger Park.
+Visitors have access to an additional 1 444 kilometres of dirt roads that provide backroads for more remote animal sightings.

 The most popular tarred road in southern Kruger Park is the road between Crocodile Bridge Gate and Skukuza Rest Camp, travelling via Lower Sabie Rest Camp (H4-1 and H4-2).
 This popular game drive route hugs the perennial Sabie River and offers visitors ample sightings of animals and birds.

 The second-most popular tarred road is between Skukuza Rest Camp in southern Kruger and Satara Rest Camp in central Kruger (HH1-2 and H1-3).
-Visitors leave the lush savanna plains of southern Kruger behind and enter a section that’s characterised by rugged grasslands, mixed woodlands and sweet grazing.
+Visitors leave the lush savanna plains of southern Kruger behind and enter a section that’s characterised by rugged grasslands, mixed woodlands, and sweet grazing.

 Entrance gates and main rest camps